Greater San Diego Association of REALTORS®

 The Board changed its name to the San Diego Association of REALTORS® (GSDAR) in 1990 and moved to its current offices in Kearny Mesa in May 1997.
 Membership to the Association was bound to jurisdictional boundaries until 1994, when the associations in the area adopted "Board of Choice" rules.

-Today, the Greater San Diego Association of REALTORS® is the largest REALTOR® association in California and one of the largest in the United States.
+Today, the Greater San Diego Association of REALTORS® is the largest REALTOR® association in California and one of the largest in the United States with 20,000 members.
 Our REALTORS® adhere to a code of ethics and professional standards above and beyond the norm.
 If you are interested in joining our team of professionals, please visit our Job Opportunities Page